Surface elevation errors in finite element Stokes models for glacier evolution: Discussion and conclusion

-The major result of this paper is Theorem \ref{thm:glacierapp}, which bounds the numerical surface elevation error when a glacier is modeled using non-shallow Stokes dynamics.
-The bound, inequality \eqref{eq:glacierestimate}, only estimates the FE error made in a single implicit time step, namely VI problem \eqref{eq:be:vi}.
-The first two terms in the bound can be reduced by improving bed elevation interpolation, and by solving the Stokes problem more accurately, respectively.
-However, the surface elevation solution to \eqref{eq:be:vi} must be expected to have low regularity, especially across the ice margin (free boundary).
-Near-margin mesh refinement may be the only technique which reduces the FE interpolation/truncation error in the surface elevation, which is the third and final term in the bound.
+All terms in the Theorem \ref{thm:glacierapp} bound will be reduced by increased mesh resolution over the 2D domain.
+The first two terms are reduced by improved bed elevation interpolation, and by solving the Stokes problem more accurately, respectively.
+For the latter term, full 3D refinement is needed.
+Surface elevation solutions can be expected to have low regularity, especially across the glacier margin, so mesh refinement near this free boundary will be needed for numerical accuracy.

-However, the results here leave us far from an FE convergence proof for the main time-evolution problem of glaciology.
-This problem is written in the Introduction; it combines NCP \eqref{eq:ncp} coupled with the Stokes problem \eqref{eq:glen}--\eqref{eq:stokes}.
-It is a parabolic VI \cite{Glowinski1984}, on which analysis is generally more difficult than for the (roughly) elliptic single-step VI problem \eqref{eq:be:vi}.
-Turning Theorem \ref{thm:glacierapp} into a convergence proof would therefore be a major step requiring a significantly-extended theory; see the end of Section \ref{sec:application}.

-Neither do we have a proof of the well-posedness of the continuous-space, implicit-step problem \eqref{eq:be:vi} itself.
-Much of the current paper is devoted to conjecturing such well-posedness (Sections \ref{sec:model}--\ref{sec:numerical}).
-The abstract FE bound in Theorem \ref{thm:abstractestimate} applies to problem \eqref{eq:be:vi} because of Theorem \ref{thm:stepwellposed}, an immediate consequence of Conjectures \ref{conj:a} and \ref{conj:b}.
-Our attempt at least clarifies which properties of the surface motion part of the surface kinematical equation---actually an NCP or VI problem---need to hold if we seek such well-posed time steps in a non-shallow glacier model.

-The root of the matter is coercivity of this surface motion, namely Conjecture \ref{conj:b}.
-A strategy for proving this Conjecture is not clear to this author.
-A weaker version of the Conjecture comes from setting $r=s + \eps\phi$ for $\phi$ supported where $s>b$.
-That is, one would consider admissible perturbations of the glacier surface which do not move the glacier margin.
-This may be easier to prove, but it is not sufficient for Theorem \ref{thm:stepwellposed}, and it does not address the marginal shape and overhang issues discussed in Section \ref{sec:theory}.
-On the other hand, one might modify or regularize the operator definition \eqref{eq:be:Fdefine} in some manner, e.g.~by adding an elliptic regularization.
-Our numerical evidence for coercivity of the existing operator, from a very basic numerical approach, is quite weak (Section \ref{sec:numerical}), but in a regularized model the near-margin numerical approximation might be easier.